 The International Student application as well as the Graduate School application called “Apply Yourself” need to be completed as part of the admissions process.

-TOEFL score of 80 iBT (550 pBT) or better or a minimum IELTS band score of 6.5 or better.
 For more information go to the International Graduate Admissions page.

-Have your official IELTS or TOEFL test scores sent to:
+Send official test scores to:

 University of Utah